Improving forecasting performance using covariate-dependent copula models: Application to financial data forecasting

-We evaluating the model performance based on out-of-sample prediction.
-In our time series application, we estimate the model based on the 80\% of historical data and then predict the last 20\% data.
-We evaluate the quality of the one-step-ahead predictions using the log predictive score (LPS)
+In our time series application, we calculate the LPS based on the posterior estimation of 80\% of the historical data and the density forecasting of the last 20\% of the data.
+It evaluates the quality of the one-step-ahead predictions using

-where $D_{a:b}$ is the dataset from time $a$ to $b$ and $\theta$ are the model parameters.
-This calculation of the LPS is usually computationally costly because every prediction needs a new posterior sample from the posterior based on the data available at the time of the forecast.
+where $\bm{y}_{a:b}$ is the dataset from time $a$ to $b$ and $\{\bm{\beta},\bm{\mathcal{I}}\}$ are the model parameters.
+This way of calculating LPS is usually computationally costly because every one-step-ahead prediction needs a new posterior sample from the posterior based on the data available at the time of the forecast.
 We approximate the LPS by assuming that the posterior does not change much as we add a few data points to the estimation sample.
-This approximation has the advantage that we can parallelize the LPS evaluation on multiple processors.\citet{villani2009regression} document that this type of approximation is accurate in an application of smooth mixture of Gaussians for density predictions of the S\&P500 data.

-Table \ref{tab:lpds} shows the out-of-sample comparison of models.
-Models with covariates in the copula features outperforms the commonly used model without covariates in the copula.
-Moreover, variable selection also enhances the model's predictive performance.
+Each time we predict 10\% of the testing data based on previously estimated posterior by assuming that the observations are independent and then update the posterior.
+Thus calculating LPS for the whole testing data involves ten times of such a window expanding procedure. \citet{villani2009regression} documents that this type of approximation is accurate in the application of a smooth mixture of Gaussians for density predictions of the S\&P 500 data.
+Furthermore, with simple algebra, it can be shown that the global LPS in a copula model equals to the sum of the LPS values in each marginal model and the copula component (i.e., $\mathrm{LPS}=\sum\nolimits _{i=1}^M \mathrm{LPS}_i + \mathrm{LPS}_C$).
+This allows us to parallel compute the LPS values and compare the contributions of different components.

+Table \ref{tab:lpds} shows the out-of-sample comparisons based on LPS of the Joe-Clayton copula, Clayton copula, Gumbel copula and Student's \emph{t}-copula in combination with split-\emph{t}, GARCH(1,1) with normal innovations and SV margins.
+The specification of the univariate SV model and its MCMC details are described in \citet{kastner2014ancillarity}.
+We apply three modeling strategies (\emph{CD.+VS.}, \emph{CD.}, and \emph{Const.}) for each reparameterized copula.
+Both the joint modeling approach and the two-stage approach are applied when possible.
+For each combination, the global LPS for the full model is decomposed into marginal LPS components ($M_1$ and $M_2$) and a copula LPS component ($C$).

+In the joint approach comparison, the Joe-Clayton copula with covariate-dependent structure and variable selection scheme (\emph{CD.+VS.}) outperforms the other three copulas that also have the same modeling strategy.
+The Student's \emph{t}-copula with a correlation feature and degrees of freedom modeled with covariate-dependent structure is the second best model, but still falls behind by 36 LPS points.
+Compared to only modeling constant copula features (\emph{Const.}), introducing covariate-dependent copula modeling (\emph{CD.}) improves forecasting performances regarding the global LPS in the four copulas.
+The improvement is further enhanced when the variable selection scheme is added to the covariate-dependent copula structure (\emph{CD.+VS.}).
+Among the four copulas, the Student's \emph{t}-copula is the weakest one for modeling tail-dependences in theory because its tail dependences rely on small degrees of freedom.
+Allowing covariate-dependent structure applied to the degrees of freedom greatly increases the LPS by about $90$ points from $703.96$ to $792.14$.